We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The mask was designed to gently contour to your face for a more comfortable — and completely dark — slumber.
+The mask is made to gently contour to your face for a more comfortable — and completely dark — slumber.

 The TEMPUR-Sleep Mask is highly reviewed online, with many people saying the product eliminates headaches almost instantly.

 The mask, however, is heavier than typical layered silk masks.
-So some customers say the mask feels hot and bulky, especially in the summer.
+So some customers say it feels hot and bulky, especially in the summer.